naqashized/ts-rest/README.md

 npx prisma migrate dev
 ```

-Launch Primsa Studio for Sqlite
+Launch Primsa Studio for Sqlite to see data and tables in the database

 ```shell script
 npx prisma studio